Irenee123/linear_regression_model/README.md

 - A **FastAPI backend** that serves a machine learning model for predictions.
 - A **Flutter frontend** that allows users to input their health data and view predictions.

 📌 **Source**: The dataset is derived from Kaggle.
-Dataset link: [[Insert Your Dataset Link Here](https://www.kaggle.com/datasets/shantanugarg274/lung-cancer-prediction-dataset)].
+Dataset link: [[Lung Cancer Predict Dataset](https://www.kaggle.com/datasets/shantanugarg274/lung-cancer-prediction-dataset)].

 This project aims to provide an easy-to-use tool for individuals to assess their risk of lung cancer based on key health indicators.